Principles of Medical Education

 All attendees of Principles of Medical Education will receive comprehensive electronic reference materials.

-All sessions of the course and workshops will be recorded as they are live streamed and placed in the online course video library, so that registrants can review the programs for which they registered at their convenience.
+All course sessions and add-on tracks will be recorded as they are live streamed and placed in the online course video library, so that registrants can view the programs for which they registered at their convenience.
 The video library will be available for 90 days after the conclusion of the course.

 Accreditation